dtudk/pythonsupport-page/docs/os/terminalTutorial.rst

 .. tab:: {{ win_powershell }}

    To navigate to a different directory, you can use the ``cd`` command followed by the path to the desired directory.
-For example, to move to a directory named "MyFolder," do as explained below:
+For example, to move to a directory named ``MyFolder``," do as explained below:

    Type and enter in your Terminal: ``cd MyFolder``